JustinWhiteDeveloper/JP-Subtitles-Index/README.md

 # JP-Subtitles-Index

-A index map of the JP-Subtitles Repo fork and the project used to generate the .identity file.
+A (depreciated) experimental tool for creating a .identity file (index map) of the JP-Subtitles Repo fork.

-You can update the file if you change the folder name.
-This allows developers to reference the folders in a non-destructible way for data analysis etc.
+No longer used after I decided to add the fuctionality to the .clabel file format to reduce the need for a extra file in a data analysis project.